 Here are the last round of photos, from finishing up the painting and setting up the shop.
 We still have a ways to go in the final touches, moving in the plants, hanging up all the small things that make a shop a home, but we are officially open for business.
 When we opened 906 Dundas West, and then when we moved to the Carlaw location, it was just me and Jon and Caleb, and so this time around has been a completely different experience – more furniture, running the online, a much larger renovation project – and yet so many more hands.

 The bulk of the renovations have been finished, although there are still a few last things we need to get tradespeople in for.
-There are a few shelves or adjustments that will be done along the way by handyman Jon, although he has this “let’s save this for phase 2” phrase that I think really means “let’s put that on the back burner for six months,” so we’ll see.
+We may still install some MWT Windows to replace the current ones to make everything look a bit newer!
+There are also a few shelves or adjustments that will be done along the way by handyman Jon, although he has this “let’s save this for phase 2” phrase that I think really means “let’s put that on the back burner for six months,” so we’ll see.

 We’ve been coordinating the lights and the furniture and the displays, and it’s been a lot of moving things here and there and then back again and then back again.
 Jon said the contractors kept asking where things were going to go so they could install outlets or customize things to our set-up, but even now, Friday night before we open on Saturday morning, I’m still imagining the shop in my mind and wondering if we should move this desk here or how we’re going to squeeze in this display.